11 Indirect Connections

 In a graph, a path between two nodes A and B is a sequence of nodes and edges, such that the sequence begins with node A and ends with node B and only goes through each of the inner nodes in the path once.

-Note that every path is actually a subgraph of the original graph as defined in sec-subgraphs!
+Note that every path is actually a subgraph of the original graph as defined in Chapter 4!
 Except that the subgraph that defines a path will always contain a sequence of vertices and edges connected in a line.

 In graph theory, paths between pairs of nodes have some unique properties:

 - Second, while it might not seem immediately obvious, because paths do not repeat nodes, they also do not repeat edges.
-As we will see later, this property helps differentiate paths from other less restricted types of edge sequences we may define in a graph featuring two nodes at the ends of it.
+As we will see later, this property helps distinguish paths from other, less restricted types of edge sequences that we may define in a graph with two nodes at its ends.

 - Third, paths are characterized by their length.
 The length of a path (\(\mathcal{l}_{ij}\), where \(i\) is the origin node and \(j\) is the destination node) is given by the number of edges included in it.
 So the length of the path \((AD, DE, EB)\) is \(\mathcal{l}_{AB} = 3\) because there are three edges in the path.2